 A professional firefighter, Jordan has real-life emergency experience and insights to share.
 Watching students discover their skills and develop confidence fuels his passion for teaching.
 He also enjoys the opportunity to visit new places and meet new people.
 He recently taught in Nunavut, sharing his knowledge in communities in the far north.

-When not putting out fires, or teaching, Jordan enjoys traveling, camping, and spending time with his two kids Grace and Jack.
+When not putting out fires, or teaching, Jordan enjoys traveling, camping, playing guitar and spending time with his two kids Grace and Jack.

 Amanda Watson: First Aid Instructor and Youth Leader